MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_03/4-exercise-2-run-copilot-plugin.md

 ## Task 1 - Test in Microsoft Copilot for Microsoft 365 (single parameter)

-1. From within Microsoft Teams, toggle the **Try the new Teams** switch to move to the **New Teams** client application.

-    > [!IMPORTANT]
-    > Microsoft Copilot for Microsoft 365 only works in the **New Teams** experience.
-Please don't miss this task!
-If you restart your debugger after switching to **New Teams**, you may get an error message after the debugger starts.
-This is a known problem; please just close the error dialog and continue testing.

 1. In the application rail on the left, select the **Copilot** app.

 1. On the right side of the compose box, select the **plugin** icon 1️⃣, and enable the **Northwind Inventory** plugin 2️⃣.